NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``site_elevation``
      - false
      - ft
-     - Double
+     - String
      - auto
      - Elevation of the home address.
-If not provided, the OS-HPXML default (see `HPXML Site <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-site>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Site <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-site>`_) is used.
    * - ``site_latitude``
      - false
      - deg
-     - Double
+     - String
      - auto
      - Latitude of the home address.
 Must be between -90 and 90.
 Use negative values for southern hemisphere.
-If not provided, the OS-HPXML default (see `HPXML Site <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-site>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Site <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-site>`_) is used.
    * - ``site_longitude``
      - false
      - deg
-     - Double
+     - String
      - auto
      - Longitude of the home address.
 Must be between -180 and 180.
 Use negative values for the western hemisphere.
-If not provided, the OS-HPXML default (see `HPXML Site <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-site>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Site <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-site>`_) is used.

 Options
 *******